Projects

 Global optimization algorithms for semiconductor devices.

-Project carried out at Fluxim AG, Winterthur, 2018, with Dr. S. Altazin and the Fluxim team.
+Project carried out at Fluxim AG, Winterthur, 2018, with S. Altazin and the Fluxim team.

 During my internship at Fluxim AG, I researched and implemented global optimization algorithms to expand the capabilities of the simulation software Setfos.